Iyeleon/zindi_geoai_runway_detection/README.md

 git clone git@github.com:Iyeleon/zindi_geoai_runway_detection.git
 ```

-### How to Run
+## How to Run
-Change directory into the repository folder
+1. Change directory into the repository folder
 ```
 cd zindi_geoai_runway_detection
 ```

-Run `make` commands to download the data, run the model and generate predictions
+2. Run `make` commands to download the data.
+Downloading the train or test dataset invokes OIDC authentication if user is not already authenticated.
+It will display a link in the terminal.
+You can copy and paste this link into a web browser on any device to complete the authentication.

+*Please note that openeo has monthly download limits.*
 - Make Training Data: Generate the dataset to be used for training the model.
 ```
 make train_data